In the early days Martin used a rubber band (elastic) as the drive.

 The only drawback is that the rubber band can age and then break quickly.

-If it breaks, the hook and tail will fall off the fish and sometimes get lost.
+If it breaks, the hook and mechanism will fall off and mostly get lost.